 Roasted Cauliflower Tacos

 Whether you are looking to incorporate more plant-based recipes into your diet or simply looking for a quick and easy vegetarian meal, these roasted cauliflower tacos are a great way to do it!
-Made with smoky and spicy oven-roasted cauliflower and black beans, crunchy shredded cabbage, soft corn tortillas and a zesty cilantro-lime sauce, this cauliflower tacos recipe is a festive feast the whole family will love.
+Made with smoky and spicy oven-roasted cauliflower and black beans, crunchy shredded cabbage, soft corn tortillas, and a zesty cilantro-lime sauce, this cauliflower tacos recipe is a festive feast the whole family will love.

 Roasted Cauliflower Tacos

 Tacos are one of those meals that everyone can into.
 Whether it’s a night out with friends or dinner at home with the family, when tacos are on the menu everyone is happy.
 In my opinion, the best thing about tacos is that they are SO versatile; from meat to seafood to beans to vegetables, there are so many different ways that you can make tacos and they always seem to turn out perfectly.
 Not to mention, when created with intention, it’s incredibly easy to create a well-balanced taco recipe without much effort.
-By simply combining some protein, meat or plant-based, with some veggies, some healthy fat and wrapping it all up in a tortilla, you can quickly create a well-balanced meal in minutes.
+By simply combining some protein, meat or plant-based, with some veggies, and some healthy fat and wrapping it all up in a tortilla, you can quickly create a well-balanced meal in minutes.

 How To Make Roasted Cauliflower Tacos